srikanthkakumanu/do-spring/SPRING_CORE.md

 regardless of whether the class is _public_ or _package-private_.

 - `@ComponentScan` — without filters or includes, Spring scans/look for components in the current packages and its subpackages.
-- `@ComponentScan(basePackages = "spring.core")` — Spring to look for components in _spring.core_ or its subpackages.
+- `@ComponentScan(basePackages = "api.core")` — Spring to look for components in _spring.core_ or its subpackages.
-- `@ComponentScan(basePackages = { "spring.core.decoupled", "spring.core.dependency" })` — Spring to look for components in both packages and its subpackages.
+- `@ComponentScan(basePackages = { "api.core.decoupled", "api.core.dependency" })` — Spring to look for components in both packages and its subpackages.

 Component scanning is a time-consuming operation.
 Hence, it is good programming practice to try to limit the places where Spring will look for bean definitions